Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 Schecter was originally a guitar parts manufacturer.
 Pete Townshend started using guitars made entirely from Schecter parts, and so Schecter started making whole guitars.
 Today Schecter is one of the go to brands for the hard rock and heavy metal guitarist, and it all started right here with Schecter PT models.

-While Schecter guitars are manufactured in Asia, all which are sold in the USA are set up in California before being shipped to retailers.
+While Schecter guitars are manufactured in Asia, all which are sold in the USA, they are set up in California before being shipped to retailers.
 Schecter is totally representative of the new age of cooperation in manufacturing and distribution of consumer goods.

 The beauty of the PT Fastback IIB is twofold, first you have the terrific humbucking pickups, and secondly you have the Bigsby vibrato.

-Here in 2019's consumer paradise world, there are many many vibrato types for guitars, but the Bigsby was the very first successful and reasonably stable one produced.
-Bigsby units also behave in such a way, because of their design, which others simply can not.
+Here in our current consumer paradise world, there are many many vibrato types for guitars, but the Bigsby was the very first successful and reasonably stable one produced.
+Bigsby units also behave in such a way because of their design, which others simply can not.
 Want to bend entire chords?
 You want a Bigsby.

 Schecter Diamond SuperRock pickups are what are had here, and these are quite nice.
 They are also available to be split in the traditional manner, and so you can get the wide range of tone combinations the push/pull pots on a humbucker guitar with coils splits allow.
 These pups utilize a unique bilateral gauss field and .25" nickel plated high carbon steel pole pieces, these humbuckers deliver a unique tone that is both musical and articulate.